 My Approach to Helping

 You may be like many people who have reached the point where going it alone doesn’t work anymore.
-Although you have worked hard on your own to get better, things are still going wrong.
 You are hurting, and the time has come to talk to someone.

 But how do you decide on a counselor?
 A ground-breaking research study says that a therapist's particular therapeutic approach is NOT the most important thing when it came to getting the help you are looking for.